JoepH123/BIP_ML_PROJECT_E00659/README.md

 **Experiment 3: Low-Dimensional Model Comparison** Performance in Reduced Feature Context:
 Neural Network: Showed a marked decrease in performance in the reduced feature set, highlighting its dependency on a broader range of data inputs.
 Random Forest and Decision Tree: Both models performed robustly with reduced features.
-The Random Forest achieved an accuracy of 97.3%, and the Decision Tree was close with 97.0% accuracy.
+The Random Forest achieved an accuracy of 97.3%, and the Decision Tree was close with 97.2% accuracy.
 Analysis: The strong performance of the Random Forest and Decision Tree in a reduced feature set suggests their suitability for scenarios where computational efficiency and model simplicity are prioritized.
 Their ability to maintain high accuracy with fewer inputs also indicates a better fit for practical applications where interpretability and operational efficiency are crucial.

-In Summary:
-Model Performance:
+# [Section 5] Conclusions

 The experiments underscore the effectiveness of simpler, rule-based models like Decision Trees and Random Forests in various data contexts.
 In contrast, Neural Networks, while powerful in high-dimensional settings, may not offer substantial advantages in situations where data features are limited or when interpretability and simplicity are required.
+Although RF and DT have higher disparities in the first class therefore resulting in a lower F1 score, the other classes are outputted with better correlation while the NN performs inversely.
+Therefore, accuracy can be the better measure as a comparison.

 Random Forest (RF) models yielded similar results to the Neural Network (NN) when applied to the full feature set.
 When using a reduced feature set, both RF and DT outperformed the NN, suggesting that these models are more robust to feature set reduction.
 The NN's performance dipped more significantly than RF and DT in lower-dimensional spaces, indicating a possible over-reliance on the availability of high-dimensional data.
-The experiments demonstrated that both RF and DT maintain commendable performance despite a significant reduction in the number of features.
+The experiments demonstrated that both RF and DT maintain commendable performance despite significantly reducing the number of features.
 This reinforces the notion that these models can effectively capture the underlying patterns in the data with fewer features (utilizing less computational power).

-# [Section 5] Conclusions
 Our project concludes the RF and DT models are superior in contexts with fewer features.
 Given the comparable performance between RF and DT, along with the added advantage of simplicity and interpretability, **DT emerges as the preferred model.** The NN model does not demonstrate a clear advantage in the reduced feature space setting, reinforcing the suitability of more traditional, interpretable models for such tasks.
 The data and task fit better with a rule-based approach because the additional columns used in the dataset allow for creating an accurate model using deterministic rules.
 Random Forests (RF) and Decision Trees (DT) are inherently more aligned with a rule-based methodology.
 They function by creating decision rules that split the data based on feature values, which is particularly effective when there's a clear and logical structure to the data that can be captured with such rules.
 Thus the DT model is concluded to be the best-fit choice model for the task.